-However a straight leg attack to the knee can be delivered when the opponent is delivering a kick to the head, by swinging forward to the opposite side of which the kick is coming, as seen in the following Muay Thai Technique, Ta-yae Kham Sao
+However a straight leg attack to the knee can be delivered when the opponent is delivering a kick, by swinging forward to the opposite side of which the kick is coming, as seen in the following Muay Thai Technique, Ta-yae Kham Sao

 ‘Look Mai’ Muay Thai Technique – Ta-yae Kham Sao